Forestville, New South Wales: Location

 and to the south by Middle Harbour.

 Flora and fauna thrive in Garigal National Park and nearby Davidson National Park, with the area, along with Frenchs Forest, Belrose and Terrey Hills, receiving some of the highest rainfall in Sydney.

 History

 Forestville means town in the forest.
 This area was originally thick wooded forest until James French settled here and began felling timber in 1856 and eventually built a small wharf on Bantry Bay to ship timber to Sydney.
 French later acquired more land in the adjacent suburb which bears his name, Frenchs Forest.
 The area was used for so called "soldier settlement" farms after the 1st world war with very mixed success.
 Much of the land, particularly toward Killarney Heights was totally unsuitable for any type of farming and was developed as housing land in the early 1960s.

 French's Forest Settlement Post Office opened in 1920 and was renamed Forestville in 1947.

-Davidson Park was opened in Forestville on 14 September 1923.

-Forestville Shopping Centre was opened to the public in Forestville in 1957.
-The Forestville RSL sub-branch was formed on 3 July that same year, and soon after acquired a lease on a 2.5-acre site to build a club for its members and the community.